-Appointments are generally booked online via the Sandyford website.
-PrEP appointments are face to face at either Sandyford Central or Sandyford Connects.
+Standard appointments are booked online via the Sandyford website.
+PrEP appointments are face to face at Sandyford clinics.
 Once established on PrEP, most patients will have 6 monthly PrEP reviews with a clinician with interim 3 monthly 'grab' appointments with a Health Care Support Worker (HCSW) for monitoring tests.
+There are also specialty PrEP clinics (see......)